quintel/documentation/docs/contrib/built-environment-inputs-priority.md

 The housing and building stock, insulation and behaviour inputs (introduced in [quintel/etsource#3470](https://github.com/quintel/etsource/pull/3470)) update a lot of shared graph state: typical heat demand attributes, useful demand `preset_demand`, number of units, roof surface for PV, and more.
 Because ETEngine applies inputs one after another (see [Priority](inputs#priority) for the general mechanism), the **order** in which these inputs run matters.
 Running them in the wrong order silently produces incorrect results rather than an error.

 This page documents the priority order used for these inputs, and the reasoning behind it, so that future additions or changes respect the same ordering.
+These priorities order is also documented as a comment at the top of each of the relevant `.ad` files in etsource, so it stays visible to anyone editing them directly.

 ## Priorities